 Production/Staging | Staging server | Disabled | Active |

-Development | Development | Activated | Reduced |
+Development | Development | Enabled | Reduced |

-Development/Local | Local development | Activated | Minimal |
+Development/Local | Local development | Enabled | Minimal |

-Testing | Automated tests | Activated | Disabled |
+Testing | Automated tests | Enabled | Disabled |

 Configuration

-Context-Specific Configuration
+Context-specific Configuration

-TYPO3 automatically loads additional configuration files based on the context:
+TYPO3 automatically loads additional configuration files based on the Context:

 Official documentation: Application Context